holligram/SolEx_contrib/README.md

 ## About

-ATTRIBUTE: This is a redesign of the of the case for the SolEX project created by Christain Buil at http://www.astrosurf.com/solex/
+ATTRIBUTE: This is a redesign of the of the case for the SolEX project that was created by Christain Buil.
+The original can project is found at http://www.astrosurf.com/solex/

 REDESIGN: by Graham Hollis [holligram](https://github.com/holligram)